Rigidity of proper colorings of $\mathbb{Z}^d$: Breakups

-As explained in the outline, applying Lemma~\ref{lem:bound-on-pseudo-breakup} directly for $\Omega$ does not produce the bound stated in Proposition~\ref{prop:prob-of-given-breakup}.
-This bound will instead follow by applying Lemma~\ref{lem:bound-on-pseudo-breakup} to subevents of $\Omega$ on which we have additional information about the configuration on the set $X_\bad$ and then summing the resulting bounds.
+As explained in Section~\ref{sec:Shearer_overview}, applying Lemma~\ref{lem:bound-on-pseudo-breakup} directly for $\Omega$ does not produce the bound stated in Proposition~\ref{prop:prob-of-given-breakup}.
+This bound will instead follow by applying Lemma~\ref{lem:bound-on-pseudo-breakup} to subevents of $\Omega$ on which we have additional information about the coloring on the set $X_\bad$ and then summing the resulting bounds.
 To explain the reason for this and to motivate the definitions below, we note that, although~\eqref{eq:breakup-prop-bad} prohibits the possibility that the neighborhood $N(v)$ of a $P$-odd vertex $v \in X_\bad$ is in the $P$-pattern, this is possible for a $P$-even vertex.
 That is, when $q$ is even, it cannot happen that $|f(N(v))|=\tfrac{q}{2}$ for an odd vertex, but it may happen that $|f(N(v))|=\tfrac{q}{2}$ for an even vertex, and when $q$ is odd, it cannot happen that $|f(N(v))|=\lfloor \tfrac{q}{2} \rfloor$, but it may happen that $|f(N(v))|=\lceil \tfrac{q}{2} \rceil$.
 A vertex for which the latter occurs is problematic as it does not immediately reduce the entropy of the configuration (since it may also have a balanced neighborhood and no or few restricted edges incident to it).
-However, if many (perhaps even all or almost all) of the vertices in $X_\bad$ are of this type, then by recording a small subset of these vertices, we may ensure that most of them become restricted (more precisely, either an unbalanced neighborhood, non-dominant vertex, or many incident restricted edges).
+For even $q$, this issue is not important as $X_\bad$ is an odd set, so that at least half of its vertices are odd.
+For odd $q$, however, it may happen that many (perhaps even all or almost all) of the vertices in $X_\bad$ are of this type (see Figure~\ref{fig:breakup}).
+By recording the location of a small subset of these vertices and the dominant patterns in their neighborhoods, we may ensure that most vertices in $X_\bad$ become restricted in some manner (unbalanced neighborhood, non-dominant vertex, or many incident restricted edges).
 We now describe the structure of this additional information.

 For $f \in \Omega$ and a dominant pattern $P$, define

 Note that the sets $\{ U_P(f) \}_P$ are pairwise disjoint.
 Note also that $u \in U_P(f)$ implies that $u^+$ is in the $P$-pattern and that $N(u)$ is not in the $Q$-pattern for any $Q \neq P$.
 In particular,